Plumbing Plan Overview: Symbols, Accessories, and Legends Explained

 • The article also explains the legend in the plumbing plan, demonstrating how different symbols and letters denote varying plumbing lines, thereby providing an insight into the intricacies of planning and implementation.

-Our plumbing plans are very similar to our mechanical and electrical plans, in which we start with a cover sheet.
-So you can see that we have some general notes, a standard symbol, a program of accessories, mandatory notes that must be definitively fulfilled during construction, and also the symbol and the legend of abbreviations.
-So, let's look at this condensed detail.
+Our Plumbing plans are very similar to our Mechanical and Electrical plans, in which we start with a cover sheet.
+You can see that we have some general notes, a standard symbol key, a schedule of fixtures, mandatory notes that must be strictly followed during construction, and also the symbol and legend of abbreviations.
+So, let's look at this detailed schematic.

-Again, you just see that in this area is where you could have a sink.
-So they are talking about the sink, the connections that are passing from the sink.
-We have the trap, and then it will be ventilated to the ceiling.
+Again, you can see that this area is where you might have a sink.
+So, they are referring to the sink and the connections that are coming from it.
+We have the trap, and then it is vented to the ceiling.

-In our accessories program, we have the number of items.
+In our fixture schedule, we list the number of items.
 Item 1 would be the toilet.
-If I zoom in a little more, you can see that we are talking about the connections in gross.
+If I zoom in a little more, you can see that we are referencing the rough-in connections.

 Learn Blueprint Reading